groth00/Data225/README.md

 Project for Data 225 (Databases)

-Original source of the dataset and documentation: https://www.yelp.com/dataset/
+Original source of the dataset and documentation:

+https://www.yelp.com/dataset/

+Using Version 3 from Kaggle (updated in March 2021, changes to metropolitan areas)

-Available archive for download: https://www.kaggle.com/yelp-dataset/yelp-dataset
+https://www.kaggle.com/yelp-dataset/yelp-dataset

 Finished:

 Data preprocessing/cleaning

-Business file imported into MySQL
+Business metadata imported into MySQL using MySQL Connector

-TODO:

-Analysis of the business file

-Use NLP on the reviews file
+Analytical queries run against the database

+TODO: ETL, Data warehousing, Import into NoSQL database